PengWin553/POS/README.md

 # POS
-This POS system is built using ReactJS for the front-end and C# Web API with ASP.NET Core for the back-end.
+This POS (Point of Sale) system is built using ReactJS for the front-end and C# Web API with ASP.NET Core for the back-end.
 SQLite is used for the database, with Dapper as the ORM for efficient database interactions.

 Please note that this was only used for educational purposes.